9 Reasons the News Media Doesn’t Remove Online Articles

 News Organizations Don’t Commonly Remove Accurate Reporting

 Many publications will not consider the removal of an article that contains true information (article: truth as a defense to defamation).
 This creates difficulty when dealing with arrest records or police blotters because the information is true, but does not mention the outcome of the trial or adjudication.

 An absolute defense to a charge of defamation is “truth.”
 Just because the truth may sometimes hurt, it doesn’t give rise to an absolute right to request a publication’s removal.

 Sometimes publications are willing to modify minor inaccuracies or include online updates.
 This may happen where police charges were dropped.
 But, that can be a double-edged sword.
 Modifying the story can cause it to be republished and rise in Google rankings.

-Online Defamation Removal Tip: If you’re looking to remove a piece of content from the Internet, the first step is documenting it.
+Online Defamation Removal Tip: If you’re looking for a content removal from the Internet, the first step is documenting it.
 Make sure to take a screenshot of the unwanted piece of content, its URL, and search results that led to you finding it.

 Fair Report Privilege is Protected